 The Fellows Program also expanded outside of the Washington metro area.
 The Atlanta Fellows Program was launched in 2005, when one of the Fellows, Patrick Litre, moved to Atlanta and was willing to help with the start-up.
-In addition, Ravi Zacharias and his wife, Margie, had suggested that a Fellows Program would be good for Atlanta.
-Zacharias recommended that the Institute talk to Bill Smith, one of their former team members, who would become the Director of CSLI Atlanta.

-In 2009, the Annapolis Fellows Program began under the leadership of Jim Phillips.
+In addition, in 2009 the Annapolis Fellows Program began under the leadership of Jim Phillips.